resema/fork-my-brain/techstack/network/status code.md

 	- the request contains bad syntax or cannot be fulfilled
 -   _5xx server error_
 	- the server failed to fulfil an apparently valid request
+- _9xx proprietary status codes_
+	- error from the network, not from the requesting device
+	- client or user should make request again